modir/using-laminas-framework-book/version2/docs/skeleton.md

 ![Figure 2.2.
 Vendor directory](images/skeleton/vendor_dir.png)

-I> In some other frameworks, another (conventional) way of dependency installation is used.
+> In some other frameworks, another (conventional) way of dependency installation is used.
-I> You just download the dependency library as an archive, unpack it and put it somewhere inside of your I> directory structure (typically, to `vendor` directory).
+> You just download the dependency library as an archive, unpack it and put it somewhere inside of your
+> directory structure (typically, to `vendor` directory).
 This approach was used in Laminas Framework 1.
-I> But, in Laminas Framework, you are recommended to install dependencies with Composer.
+> But, in Laminas Framework, you are recommended to install dependencies with Composer.

 ## Apache Virtual Host